Updated: Jan 28

 Stress may seem an unlikely culprit of weight gain...however it plays a very important role in the battle of the bulge!
 When we are momentarily stressed, we release a series of stress hormones.
 These hormones would ordinarily be beneficial in short bursts, helping us to flee danger.
 One of the stress hormones, cortisol, keeps our blood sugars high, this is to ensure our body has plenty of energy to flee any potential danger.
 This 'danger' however, is not the same as it would have been for our caveman ancestors.
 We do not need to run away from a sabre tooth tiger... the kind of stress we find ourself in is a persistent, emotional stress that sees us stuck in a persistent state of producing far too much of the stress hormone cortisol.
 This persistent stress sees our circulating blood sugars remaining high, spiking insulin and therefore promoting more fat storage and blocking fat burning.
 A persistent state of stress can also lead to insulin resistance.

-For more information on Sow & Arrow's up and coming day time or evening four-week courses, where you will learn, step by step, how to improve you digestive health, energy, sleep, insulin resistance, hormone health and mental wellbeing and detoxification system, please see our website for more details.
+For more information on how to live a healthy Keto lifestyle join our facebook community.
+Our Book Primal Living In A Modern World is packed full of advice and recipes.
+We also run four-week courses where you will learn, step by step, how to improve you digestive health, energy, sleep, insulin resistance, hormone health and mental wellbeing and detoxification system, please see our website for more details.